 WHAT WE BELIEVE

 At Castleview Church, we are driven to glorify God by developing gospel-centered disciples and proclaiming the gospel of Christ to the world.
-The Bible is the basis of our faith and the focus of our church worship time.
+The Bible is the basis of our faith and the focus of our church gatherings.

 Confession of Faith